Circuit QED theory of direct and dual Shapiro steps with finite-size transmission line resonators: Theory of dual Shapiro steps

 We now examine the more complicated case of dual Shapiro steps.
 From the perspective of circuit theory, a circuit dual to the RCSJ model can be defined.
 The parallel configuration becomes a series configuration, the current source is replaced by a voltage source, and the capacitor is replaced by an inductor.
 As for the Josephson junction, a dual circuit component known as the \textit{phase-slip junction} (PSJ) is needed, and the constitutive relations it obeys are:

 In other words, if the constitutive relations of a Josephson junction can be seen as those of a nonlinear inductor, a phase-slip junction behaves as a nonlinear capacitor.

 The macroscopic circuit for dual Shapiro steps is depicted in the upper part of Fig.\ref{fig:dual_circuit}.
-By applying Kirchhoff’s voltage law to the loop and adopting appropriate dimensionless variables, we derive an equation identical in form to (\ref{shap_diff_eq}):
+By applying Kirchhoff’s voltage law to the loop and adopting appropriate dimensionless variables, we derive an equation identical in form to (\ref{shap_diff_eq}) (we drop the subscript PSJ for better readability):

-Here we have $\tau=t/\tilde{t}_c$ and the dimensionless AC driving frequency $\tilde\omega_{AC}=\omega_{AC} \tilde{t}_c$, with $\tilde{t}_c=\frac{\pi \hbar}{e V_c}\frac{R}{R_Q}$.
-Moreover, $\tilde{\beta}=\frac{1}{2\pi}\frac{U_0}{E_L}\left(\frac{R_Q}{R} \right)^2$ is the Stewart-McCumber parameter for the dual case, $E_L=\left( \frac{\hbar}{2e}\right)^2\frac{1}{L_J}$ the inductive energy, and $U_0=\frac{e V_c}{\pi}$ the energy of the phase-slip junction.
-The phenomenology will be the same as the direct case, hence we expect to observe plateaus in the $\langle I\rangle_t$ versus $V_{DC}$ characteristics whenever $\langle I\rangle_t=2ek \nu_{AC}$, with $k \in \mathbb{Z}$.
-Notice how the overdamped regime for the charge dynamics $\tilde\beta\ll 1$ is obtained at high resistance $R\gg R_Q$.
+Here we have $\tau=t/\tilde{t}_\textnormal{C}$ and the dimensionless AC driving frequency $\tilde\omega_\textnormal{AC}=\omega_\textnormal{AC} \tilde{t}_\textnormal{C}$, with $\tilde{t}_\textnormal{C}=\frac{\pi \hbar}{e V_\textnormal{C}}\frac{R}{R_\textnormal{Q}}$.
+Moreover, $\tilde{\beta}=\frac{1}{2\pi}\frac{U_0}{E_\textnormal{L}}\left(\frac{R_\textnormal{Q}}{R} \right)^2$ is the Stewart-McCumber parameter for the dual case, $E_\textnormal{L}=\left( \frac{\hbar}{2e}\right)^2\frac{1}{L_\textnormal{J}}$ the inductive energy, and $U_0=\frac{e V_\textnormal{C}}{\pi}$ the energy of the phase-slip junction.
+The phenomenology will be the same as the direct case, hence we expect to observe plateaus in the $\langle I\rangle_t$ versus $V_\textnormal{DC}$ characteristics whenever $\langle I\rangle_t=2ek \nu_\textnormal{AC}$, with $k \in \mathbb{Z}$.
+Notice how the overdamped regime for the charge dynamics $\tilde\beta\ll 1$ is obtained at high resistance $R\gg R_\textnormal{Q}$.

 Quantum phase-slip junctions can be obtained with superconducting nanowires \cite{Mooij2006}, that directly exhibit the dual constitutive relations (\ref{dual_const_rel}).
 Here we focus instead on Josephson junctions once again, as they can \textit{approximately} behave as a quantum phase-slip junction.
 We discuss this approximate duality in detail after the derivation of the circuit QED Hamiltonian.